hetianch/CourseProject/README.md

 # Getting-and-Cleaning-Data Course Project

 This is the course project for Getting and Cleaning Data on Coursera.
-The script `run_analysis.R` is can read in the Samsung data and produce a tidy data set `tidy.csv` by the following steps:
+The script `run_analysis.R` is can read in the Samsung data and produce a tab seperated tidy data set `tidy.txt` by the following steps:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.